Tobacco use in youth remains a concern. Prevention is key.

 How can I support my child to quit smoking?

-Remember that quitting smoking is hard, no matter what your age.
+Remember that quitting smoking is hard, regardless of age.
 Be supportive and expect setbacks.
 Here are some ways you can be a role model and offer support:

 - If you are a smoker, try quitting smoking for your own health and the health of your children.